HIGHLIGHTS-Rugby-Super Rugby week 16

-July 8 Highlights from round 16 of Super Rugby:
+July 8 (Reuters) - Highlights from round 16 of Super Rugby:

 Stormers wing Cheslin Kolbe scored his second hat-trick of tries in as many weeks as they completed a comfortable victory over the Sunwolves of Japan at Newlands.